Deduction42/UnscentedTransforms.jl/README.md

 # UnscentedTransforms
-A package for propagating Gaussian vectors (GaussianVector) through nonlinear functions and approximating uncertainty.
+A package for propagating uncertainty (multivariate Gaussian, MvGaussian) through nonlinear functions and approximating uncertainty.

 Includes a lightweight implementation of Kalman unscented Kalman filtering with the following features: